MichaelMwb/LLM-Powered-Quote-Retrieval/README.md

 You can build a new index and try it with the **sample quotes file** or download the **prebuilt FAISS index and the Quote Metadata Database** with the link below **(~500k quotes)**:
 👉 [Download Prebuilt Project](https://drive.google.com/drive/folders/13RcP0Xfi9E1Wkp1QZ0D7zUPSaQkuId3d?usp=sharing)

-## ⚠️ GPU / CUDA Requirement
-This project requires a CUDA-enabled GPU.
-The code is set to run on `device="cuda"`.
-- Tested with **CUDA 12.1** and `torch==2.5.1+cu121`.
-- Make sure your system has a compatible GPU driver and CUDA runtime installed.
-- If you want to run on CPU instead, change `device="cuda"` to `device="cpu"` in the code.

 ### Build a New Index

 First Run: